 Methow River Valley

-We walked down the ridge and then stopped before Point 6818.
-There we found an ideal entry point into the West Fork Methow River Valley on steep terrain.
+We walked down the ridge and stopped before Point 6818.
+Then we found an ideal entry point into the West Fork Methow River Valley on steep terrain.
 Since we had full snow coverage, it made sense to bypass Methow Pass entirely.

 See more trip photos here.